 After infant skulls set in diamonds (and plastic souvenirs), it’s time for Damien Hirst to set up a bronze “Verity” statue where it will gather some eyeballs.
 While pushing for it to be tagged as the “Angel of the West,” the 66-foot sculpture tries to find footing at Ilfracombe along the southwest coast of England.
 The 20.25 meters (66 feet, four inches) tall statue shows a pregnant woman who’s standing on top of a footstall made of books can be seen holding a glass-fiber sword above her head.
-The officials are will make a decision by September and once it gets a green signal, the installation should be up by end of the year.
+The officials will decide by September, and once it gets a green signal, the installation should be up by the end of the year.

-Tagged at Hirst’s most recent work, the statue is being dubbed as ‘a monumental modern allegory of truth and justice’ and is a part of Hirst’s ‘virgin mother’ series.
-The installation can be set up on a loan of 20 years and reports suggest, will be “placed along the edge of the harbor and bordered by a parking lot, about 100 yards away from Damien Hirst’s local restaurant 11 the Quay”.
+Tagged at Hirst’s most recent work, the statue is being dubbed as ‘a a monumental modern allegory of truth and justice and is a part of Hirst’s ‘virgin mother’ series.
+The installation can be set up on a loan of 20 years, and reports suggest, will be “placed along the edge of the harbor and bordered by a parking lot, about 100 yards away from Damien Hirst’s local restaurant 11 the Quay”.

 [Hypebeast and Designboom]